MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 This workshop cover approaches and guidelines for creating map figures for academic books and journals using **QGIS 3.26** to illustrate one workflow in a graphical GIS.
 This general workflow can be applied to other graphical GIS programs or even non-map figures.

 This workshop is divided into two sections.
 The first covers concepts and approaches to making figures.
-The seond will provide hands-on experience making a map figure in QGIS.
+The second will provide hands-on experience making a map figure in QGIS.

 A recording of this workshop is available:
 * October 27, 2020 with QGIS 3.14 [DataLab YouTube Channel](https://www.youtube.com/watch?v=eue8LoL33jA)